 “Wellness” Kitchen – Helen and Finch Munro of Finch London

-Apparently, one of the top most searched for items in a kitchen is a Larder (or food cupboard!) and they incorporated this beautifully into the design.
+Apparently, one of the most searched-for items in a kitchen is a Larder (or food cupboard) and they incorporated this beautifully into the design.
 The stylish glass pendants hanging from the ceiling completed the look.

 The pink units were very on trend and with biophilic design becoming ever so popular in recent years, I could see why Helen and Finch’s kitchen wowed judges.